francescodg4/ui-playground/README.md

 - Pages switch instantly; only the visualizer moves.
 - **Select theme**: the capsule at the right end of the menu row.

+## Widget gallery

+`--gallery` (or Ctrl+G in the PDA, or **Widget gallery...** in the theme dialog) opens a window with the most used standard widgets, so the interface can be chosen on them:

+- **Buttons**: push (default, toggle, flat, disabled), tool button with a menu, radio buttons, check boxes (including tri-state)
+- **Input**: line edits (placeholder, password), spin box, date-time edit, combo boxes (plain and editable)
+- **Ranges**: slider with ticks, progress bar, scroll bar, a vertical-slider equalizer
+- **Views**: a tab widget with a table, a tree, an icon list and rich text
+- **Telemetry**: LCD numbers and a dial
+- the menu bar, menus, combo box popups, tooltips and the status bar

+**Design** (or the Interface menu, Ctrl+1 / 2 / 3) restyles everything at once and remembers the choice;
+**Disable widgets** shows the disabled states; **Open PDA** continues in the PDA with that interface.

+Each theme draws these widgets through its own `QStyle` (`themes/<id>/Style`), following its design
+rules: frosted cards, clay controls and glows for Liquid Glass; pixel-grid keys, lined-paper fields, an HP-bar progress and box banners for Emerald; metal capsules, LCD-glass fields and views, LED indicators and VU-segment progress for Winamp.

 ## Build & run

 ```bash